eth-cscs/abcpy/doc/source/README.rst

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_network.py
     :language: python
-    :lines: 16
+    :lines: 21
     :dedent: 4

 So, each student will receive some grade which is normally distributed, but this grade is distorted by the other priors defined above.
-The model which we obtain for the grade of some student hence can be written as:
+The model which we obtain for the grade of some student, hence, can be written as:

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_network.py
     :language: python
-    :lines: 19
+    :lines: 24
     :dedent: 4

 Note that we here specified a model using operators.
 This allows for a lot of flexibility when creating models.
 Currently, the operators "+", "-", "*", "/" and "**", the power operator in python, are supported.